Submit our quick form and get quotes now!

 Another aspect to consider is the state of the appliances.
 If you need to invest in some new appliances, you should start by making sure the electrical work is up to date and can power them.
 Dealing with electrical work should be left to the hands of a professional, so do bear that in mind before grabbing the wire cutters and attempting to re-do everything on your own.

 If you are renovating your cottage with the hopes of selling, make sure to keep things in check.
-Remember, this is a cottage and its ok for certain pieces to remain rustic.
+Remember, this is a cottage and it's okay for certain pieces to remain rustic.
 If it really just needs a few cosmetic updates, consider repainting your cabinets or adding some fresh hardware to them.
 This might seem like a simple DIY project, but it will have a bigger impact than you might imagine!

 Here are some articles about kitchen renovations that could be useful for your project:

 Due to the nature of their location, cottage plumbing usually involves a septic tank.
 If your septic tank is old, then it might be time to consider replacing it.
 In other cases, if you are expanding your cottage to include a more intricate water system or you're going to be making it bigger, the septic tank in place may not be able to support it.
-Unfortunately, septic issues are all too common when it comes to cottages, especially if you’re not aware when your tank was built or how long it’s been operating.
+Unfortunately, septic issues are all too common when it comes to cottages, especially if you’re not aware of when your tank was built or how long it’s been operating.

 Check with local or municipal health codes and make sure it complies, this may involve calling in an expert or a plumber.
 If you find it doesn’t, or it’s difficult to operate, you should consider upgrading.
 This is one aspect of a cottage renovation that should not be treated lightly or left for later, so if you notice any signs of an issue then deal with it right away.
 Other excellent additions to a cottage bathroom are low-flow toilets and showers.
 This will work to keep costs down while also saving water.
 In all possible instances, water should be saved.